eomereu/thirtydaysofpython/cheatSheet.md

 hypot2 = x*x + y*y
 c = (a+b) * (a-b)
 ```
-&nbsp;-&nbsp;Don't use spaces around the = sign when used to indicate a keyword argument, or when used to indicate a default value for an unannotated function parameter:
+- Don't use spaces around the = sign when used to indicate a keyword argument, or when used to indicate a default value for an unannotated function parameter:
 ```python
 def complex(real, imag=0.0):
     return magic(r=real, i=imag)
 ```
-&nbsp;-&nbsp;When combining an argument annotation with a default value, however, do use spaces around the = sign:
+- When combining an argument annotation with a default value, however, do use spaces around the = sign:
 ```python
 def munge(sep: AnyStr = None): ...
 def munge(input: AnyStr, sep: AnyStr = None, limit=1000): ...
 ```
 --- COMMENTS ---
-&nbsp;-&nbsp;Comments in python are written by square '#' and it doesn't support multi-line commenting.
+- Comments in python are written by square '#' and it doesn't support multi-line commenting.
 After the square '#' always leave one space.
 (I indently don't put a space after square when I use inline comments.)

-&nbsp;-&nbsp;Inline comments are unnecessary and in fact distracting if they state the obvious.
+- Inline comments are unnecessary and in fact distracting if they state the obvious.

 --- DOCUMENTATION STRINGS ---
-&nbsp;-&nbsp;Write docstrings for all public modules, functions, classes, and methods.
+- Write docstrings for all public modules, functions, classes, and methods.
 Docstrings are not necessary for non-public methods, but you should have a comment that describes what the method does.
 This comment should appear after the def line.

-&nbsp;-&nbsp;We write docstrings inside a double triple quotes,
+- We write docstrings inside a double triple quotes,
 ```python
 """Return a foobang

 Optional plotz says to frobnicate the bizbaz first.
 """
 ```
-&nbsp;-&nbsp;For one liner docstrings, please keep the closing """ on the same line.
+- For one liner docstrings, please keep the closing """ on the same line.

 --- NAMING CONVENTIONS ---
-&nbsp;-&nbsp;Never use the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single character variable names.
+- Never use the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single character variable names.
 Conventions for every data type:

   1.Package and Module Names
   Modules should have short, all-lowercase names.
 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged,